Virologist Streeck on Corona prognosis: “It was a misjudgment and I stand by it”

 Hendrik Streeck defends himself against criticism of Corona predictions: “I think the WHO tweet is a great example”

-The problem is that statements are often presented in abbreviated form “and some people simply do not understand my statements or want to misunderstand them in order to conduct politics.
-The problem is, as soon as one differentiates, it is more difficult to make it clear where the boundary lines run and that one would like to show different paths ”.
+The problem is that statements are often presented in abbreviated form “and some people simply do not understand or want to misunderstand my statements in order to conduct politics.
+The problem is, as soon as you differentiate, it is more difficult to make it clear where the boundary lines run and that you want to show different paths ”.
 It would actually be much easier to limit oneself to dunning and to demand the most radical measures possible, Streeck continued.
 However, he wants to continue down the middle path.

 The virologist also admits mistakes: he found a drastic WHO warning on Twitter to be “wrong” at the very beginning of the pandemic.
 Today he says: “I think the WHO tweet is a great example, I could have deleted it at some point.
 It was a miscalculation and I stand by it.
 I didn’t consider the virus to be that dangerous at the beginning and revised it a few weeks later. ”In science it is just like this,“ If the opinion is revised in the end, it is not a sign of failure, but of progress ”.